jaelin215/TariffRisk/README.md

 The core motivation is to preprocess and transform this data to build a reliable predictive model for **tariff risk scoring**—helping merchants who sell their merchandise globally through platforms like **Shopify, Amazon**, and other e-commerce marketplaces assess and manage the risk of tariffs.

 Beyond just modeling, this repo serves as a template for developing production-ready, scalable ML pipelines around complex, real-world trade compliance challenges faced by online merchants.
-*Note: The prediction of the tariff risk score is not implemented yet and remains a key upcoming milestone for this project.*
+*Note: The realistic prediction of the tariff risk score is not implemented yet and remains a key upcoming milestone for this project.
+For now, a simple compute was use to demonstrate the capability.*

 ---